gagansingh894/jams-rs/jams/README.md

 - Support XGBoost framework
 - Redis & DynamoDB as feature stores
 - User defined Configurations via YAML file
-- ModelSpec artefacts - Single source of information about models.
+- ModelSpec - Single source of information about models.
 This will assist in input validations
 - Client Implementations in Python, Go, TypeScript, JAVA
 ---